 - The faces, O-rings, and springs are all encased in the cartridge, protecting them from clogging and corrosion.

-- The Style 85 fully split cartridge seal is completely assembled and pressure-tested at our factory, ensuring sealing integrity and providing a high installation success rate.
+- The Style 85 fully split cartridge mechanical seal is completely assembled and pressure-tested at our factory, ensuring sealing integrity and providing a high installation success rate.